DPmax/Encryption-Decryption-Python/README.md

 using Python Cryptographic library

+using OEAP TO Genarate public key and private key

-Aes 128 mode CBC
+To encryption using Aes 128 mode CBC

-using OEAP TO Genarate public key and private key using SHA 256 to do Hmac
+To hash the encrypted message using SHA 256 to do Hmac